 Holly is an emergency physician and pediatrician currently finishing her residency in training at the IU School of Medicine.
 She first learned about SOAR after caring for a patient who was very ill but nearly refused admission to the hospital because she had no one to help feed her cats.
 Several months passed before she crossed paths with SOAR again, this time when her best friend started volunteering with the organization.
 Holly decided to join her and has been involved now for almost two years.
 She has helped with outreach and fostered several dogs for SOAR clients.
 She lives in Indianapolis with three dogs (one of them is a rescue from SOAR!) and one very tolerant cat.

 Leslie graduated from the University of Tennessee College of Veterinary Medicine in 2012.
-She moved to Indianapolis after graduation and in her search for volunteer and meaningful work within veterinary medicine outside of her clinic work, she came across SOAR.
+She moved to Indianapolis after graduation and, in her search for volunteer and meaningful work within veterinary medicine outside of her clinic work, she came across SOAR.
 She has been working in a volunteer capacity ever since to help with SOAR's development and growth.
-She works part time at Pleasant Paws Veterinary Care in Lebanon, IN and is also on the board of the Indiana Council on World Affairs.
 Leslie does street outreach, helps with SOAR's Human-Animal Health Fairs, does grant writing, helps with our website, and strongly advocates for SOAR and SOAR's clients in our community and within the veterinary community.
-She has a husband, a two-year-old son named Mehdi, and a cat named Callie.
+She was drawn to SOAR by their dedication to giving a voice to the voiceless.